Financial Aid Programs

 Private student loans are different from federal student loans in that they are not guaranteed by the federal government, require a credit check, and often require a co-signer.
 Terms and conditions vary significantly by lender.
 Carefully consider your needs, and then select a loan product that best meets your individual situation.

-The following list of private loan products offer a variety of loan options with competitive interest rates.
+The following list of private loan products offers a variety of loan options with competitive interest rates.
 Students, however, are free to borrow from any lender, even if they are not listed here.
 Columbus Technical College does not endorse or support any specific lender or student loan program/product.

 If you choose a loan option that is not listed, please contact the lender directly to determine the application process.